ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 #grid(columns: 1, rows: (1fr, 1fr),
   [
     #align(center, [= Abstract])
     This MSc thesis is about utilizing artificial intelligence models in order to find specific knowledge.
 As part of this goal we will develop a complete web application, where users will be able to ask questions to artificial intelligence models, which will answer them based on a specific context.
 We will follow two different methodologies.
 For the first methodology we will create our own text generation AI model @huggingface_text_generation which will be trained to understand specific knowledge.
 For the second methodology, we will use existing artificial intelligence models, trying to limit them so that they respond only to the specific knowledge context that we have chosen.
-In the end we will be able to come to conclusion about the usefulness of these methodologies.
+In the end we will be able to come to conclusions about the usefulness of these methodologies.
   ],
   [
     #set heading(outlined: false)